-The only thing more adorable than a kitten is four kittens, and that mess of kittens ("mess" is a more fitting term than "litter" in my opinion) romping through my backyard provided hours of entertainment to my entire household, including the dog, and to the many neighbors who dropped by daily to see them.
+The only thing more adorable than a kitten is four kittens, and that mess of kittens ("mess" is a more fitting term than "litter," in my opinion) romping through my backyard provided hours of entertainment for my entire household, including the dog and the many neighbors who dropped by daily to see them.
 I handled each kitten every day to get them used to human contact.
-I also started to work my connections and social media networks to find homes for them, knowing they'd be ready to leave their mama in a couple more weeks.
+I also started to work my connections and social media networking skills to find homes for them, knowing they'd be ready to leave their mama in a couple more weeks.
 By the end of October, when they were about eight weeks old, all of the kittens had gone to their forever homes.

-A mother cat typically will provide all the care and food a kitten needs during the first four weeks of life and needs no human intervention.
+A mother cat will typically provide all the care and food a kitten needs during the first four weeks of life and needs no human intervention.
 At four or five weeks of age, kittens will be ready for other sources of food while continuing to nurse.
-If a mother cat has kept her kittens hidden from her human caretaker until now, this is the age she will lead them to her food source.
+If a mother cat has kept her kittens hidden from her human caretaker until then, that is the age she will lead them to her food source.

 Kittens are ready to leave their mother by eight weeks.
 They may be separated earlier if appropriate care is given, but to have the benefit of their mother's milk and development of social skills through interactions with their litter, it is best to wait until eight weeks.

-The day the last kitten went home, I called my vet for the next available appointment to have Birdie spayed and vaccinated.
-I scheduled the appointment for first thing in the morning, knowing that when she greeted me at the door to be fed would be my best shot of capturing her.
-I lost sleep that night, concerned that I wouldn't be able to pick her up or get her into the cat carrier, or that I'd be scratched and bitten in the process.
+On the day the last kitten went home, I called my vet for the next available appointment to have Birdie spayed and vaccinated.
+I scheduled the appointment for first thing in the morning, knowing that when she greeted me at the door to be fed it would be my best shot to capture her.
+I lost sleep that night, concerned that I wouldn't be able to pick her up, get her into the cat carrier, or that I'd be scratched and bitten in the process.
 Fortunately, the leather grilling gloves I wore for protection turned out to be overkill, as Birdie went right into the carrier with little fuss.

 I confined Birdie to the screen porch with a litter box, intending to keep her there for a few days to recuperate before releasing her back to the woods.
 She took to the litter box right away, and spent most of the next few days sleeping on a little bed I made for her.
 I imagined she was catching up on her sleep after taking such diligent care of those kittens for the last eight weeks.

-Before bringing a cat into your household or exposing it to your other cats, it should be examined by veterinarian, have tested negative for feline leukemia and feline immunodeficiency virus, be up-to-date on vaccinations, and treated for any parasites.
-The cat should be neutered (spayed if female) by no later than six months of age to prevent inappropriate behaviors, like urination and howling, and unwanted pregnancies.
+Before bringing a cat into your household or exposing it to your other cats, it should be examined by a veterinarian, tested negative for feline leukemia and feline immunodeficiency virus, be up-to-date on vaccinations, and treated for any parasites.
+The cat should be neutered (spayed if female) by no later than six months of age to prevent inappropriate behaviors like urination, howling, and unwanted pregnancies.